Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    2. JavaScriptEngineSwitcher.ChakraCore.Native.debian-x64 package has been
       replaced by the JavaScriptEngineSwitcher.ChakraCore.Native.linux-x64 package;
    3. Prevented an occurrence of the “Host may not have set any promise continuation callback.
-Promises may not be executed.” error.
+Promises may not be executed.” error;
+   4. In configuration settings of the ChakraCore JS engine was added two new properties - `MemoryLimit` and `DisableFatalOnOOM` (default `false`).

    =============
    DOCUMENTATION